 You should set the language of the text in your page using language attributes.
 Unfortunately, there is more than one attribute involved in some formats, and a few other things to clarify.
 This section discusses the various options: those you should use, and those you should avoid (and why).

 Declaring language in HTML provides a summary of how to declare language using attributes.
-It includes the following:

 HTTP headers, meta elements and language information describes how language metadata differs from the actual language of the text, and discusses Content-Language as used in HTTP headers and meta elements.
-It includes the following:

 This section looks at how to choose and create language tags, ie. the values used for language attributes.